knyghtmare/War_of_Legends/contributing.md

 ## Translations

 The POT file is ready and can be translated.
-I do not attend on adding any new content soon, so it is more or less stable in terms of content.
+I do not intend on adding any new content soon, so it is more or less stable in terms of content.

 ## Lore discussions